ensemble-ai/exercise-2-camera-control-Phdery/PeerReview-Exercise2.md

 * There is a minor typo on the file name of [`center_camear.gd`](https://github.com/ensemble-ai/exercise-2-camera-control-Phdery/blob/master/Obscura/scripts/camera_controllers/center_camear.gd).

 #### Best Practices Exemplars ####
 * All scripts are readable and easy to go over.
-I like how there are comments [inside of functions to describe camera logic](https://github.com/ensemble-ai/exercise-2-camera-control-Phdery/blob/ae46fd8efb90ce4d14e8f3f83d6dd02d3d4a8579/Obscura/scripts/camera_controllers/follow_camera_2.gd#L34).
+I like how there are detailed comments [inside of processes to describe camera logic](https://github.com/ensemble-ai/exercise-2-camera-control-Phdery/blob/ae46fd8efb90ce4d14e8f3f83d6dd02d3d4a8579/Obscura/scripts/camera_controllers/follow_camera_2.gd#L34).

 * The new camera script files are well organized under the [scripts/camera_controllers](https://github.com/ensemble-ai/exercise-2-camera-control-Phdery/tree/master/Obscura/scripts/camera_controllers) which made it easy for me to find.